Karmabunny/sprout3/documentation/v32-upgrade.md

 ### 3. Merge from sprout3-site

-This is key. _DO NOT_ merge from v3.2 branch.
-The upgrade process moves sprout core (sprout + sprout-kb repos) into a composer package, so we instead merge in the template repo (sprout3-site) that will include the composer dependency for `sproutcms/cms:3.2`.
+_DO NOT_ merge from core sprout (currently v3.2 branch).
+The upgrade process moves sprout core (sprout + sprout-kb repos) into a composer package, so we instead want to merge in the template repo (sprout3-site) that will include the composer dependency for `sproutcms/cms:3.2`.

 ```sh
 git remote add sprout3-site git@github.com:Karmabunny/sprout3-site